“It was all sandcastles built on the shoreline by someone who’d forgotten that sand was just another kind of dirt.”

 Well, this novel is a weird little gem.

-This novel has a wild and original plot that takes so many unpredictable turns with vibrant scenes and satisfying prose.
-I was bewildered by the kooky moments mixed in with the uncomfortably real ones, but was also on the edge of my seat the entire time.
+This novel has a wild and original plot that takes many unpredictable turns, with vibrant scenes and satisfying prose.
+I was bewildered by the kooky moments mixed in with the uncomfortably real ones – but was also on the edge of my seat the entire time.

 It’s all “what the actual fuck” vibes but in a good way.